 focused on jacquard weaving artisanal baby wraps in the United States.
 Our mission is to provide heirloom quality wraps woven from the finest natural fibers available.
 Instead of outsourcing production to save on cost, we are dedicated to creating textiles in the United States that embody the tradition and innovation of American weaving.

 Pavo Textiles is the product of two friends and their late night conversations.
 They lived far, far away from each other on opposite coasts of the United States, but shared a mutual love and deep respect for unique and artisanal textiles.
 Both were advocates of traditional babywearing and they spent many hours delving into the weaving, construction and history of traditional woven wraps.

-Between them, Erin and Jennifer have nine years combined babywearing experience.
+Between them, Erin and Jennifer have a decade of combined babywearing experience.
 They use this knowledge to develop fabric designed specifically for babywearing with the hope that you will find something among the collection ideal for you and your baby.

 Pavo Textiles is a proud member of the Baby Carrier Industry Alliance.